Designing Software «Prev Next»

 3. Java streams give a second example of the DECORATOR pattern.
 Seeing the pattern used in two superficially different ways greatly clarifies the pattern concept.

 Without memorable examples, design patterns are just words.
 In order to visualize design patterns, this website uses examples from graphical user interface programming.
 Students will remember how a component is decorated by scroll bars, and how layout managers carry out different strategies.
-(A small and carefully selected subset of Swing is used for this purpose.)
+I will use a small and carefully selected subset of Swing is used for this purpose.

 A Foundation for Further Study